crane-strategy/BEPI/README.md

-# STAR_KISS
+# star-kiss
-The "Star Kiss" model represents the guiding principles for modernizing U.S. election policy.
+The "Star-Kiss" model represents the guiding principles for modernizing U.S. election policy.

 What is/are the problem(s):